 1. Avoid spam or ‘looking-like-scam’ at all costs.

-This should be your first bit.
-Avoid spammy subject lines; words like ‘FREE’ ‘Unlimited’, ‘Act Now’, and more like this.
+Avoid spammy subject lines; words like ‘FREE,’ ‘Unlimited,’ ‘Act Now,’ and similar phrases.
+To avoid spam emails, be mindful of the language you use in your subject lines.
 Read 200 more here.
 Why?
 Because these words automatically trigger spam filters, and your emails will more likely land in spam folders.
 Besides, users might also immediately recognize you as one of those ‘hasty salesmen’.

 Subject lines should gracefully and accurately describe what the content of the email is about.
 Your “From,” “To,” and “Reply-To,” information must be correct and reachable.
 In short, the goal is, to be honest with your subscribers and build real and meaningful connections.